apache/griffin/griffin-doc/service/api-guide.md

 - exception: fully qualified name of cause exception
 - path: the requested api

-Note that 'exception' field may not exist if it is caused by client error, and 'code' field may not exist for server error.
+***Note that:*** 'exception' field may not exist if it is caused by client error, and 'code' field may not exist for server error.

 <h2 id = "1"></h2>